workstaffhq/helpcenter/blog/2022-10-12-benefits-of-a-time-clock-app/index.md

 The employees’ task is also simplified since it does not require any manual tracking on their part.
 Such a system also serves as proof of attendance at the workplace during scheduled shifts.
 This allows management to easily and accurately track employee tardiness and absences.

 ## Employee Accountability
-As technology facilitates more and more daily tasks, adopting an effective timekeeping system is a significant time-saver for employees.
-It also encourages employees to take responsibility for their time-related activities.
+As technology facilitates more and more daily tasks, adopting an effective timekeeping system is a significant advantage for employees.
+It also encourages them to take responsibility for their time-related activities.

-Training and empowering staff to track their own time allows the company to take some of the burden off of themselves and encourages employees to understand the direct link between proper time management and accurate compensation.
+Training and empowering staff to track their own time allows the company to take some burden off of themselves and encourages employees to understand the direct link between proper time management and accurate compensation.

 ## Simplification of the Payroll Process
 As we all know, payroll processing can be a slow and tedious process and can easily lead to errors.
-A good time clock app tracks employees' hours accurately and ensures that the wages paid to employees accurately reflect the amount they are owed.
+A good time clock app tracks worked hours accurately and ensures that the wages paid to employees accurately reflect the amount they are owed.

 Using a timekeeping system is a huge time-saving asset that reduces the risk of errors in the payroll process.
-Such accuracy helps build trust between management and employees.
+Besides, such accuracy helps build trust between management and employees.

 ## Making Managers' Jobs Easier
-Work arrangements are constantly evolving and have undergone a real transformation during the pandemic with the massive adoption of telecommuting and hybrid work.
+Work arrangements are constantly evolving and have undergone a real transformation during the pandemic with the massive adoption of remote and hybrid work.
 While they offer more comfort and flexibility to workers, they also create challenges for employers when it comes to tracking the time of their staff.

-The same is true for businesses with operations in different locations.
-A time tracking application can keep staff informed of their time use and track time in multiple locations and make this data accessible to managers no matter where they are located.
+The same is true for businesses operating in different locations.
+A time tracking app can keep staff informed of their work schedules and make time tracking in multiple locations accessible to managers no matter where they are located.

 ## In a Nutshell
 A good time clock system allows you to do much more than just track your employees' time; it can also ensure pay accuracy, and be a great asset for companies looking to improve productivity and save time.

-Among its many features, Workstaff comes with a mobile app that allows employees to clock in and out of their shifts with their fingertips in seconds.
+Among its many features, Workstaff comes with a mobile app that allows employees to clock in and out of their shifts in seconds.
 The platform allows you to track your workers' hours in real time, reminds your staff to submit their timesheets and even allows autonomous workers to submit their invoices based on approved hours.

-[**Visit our website**](https://workstaff.app/) to learn more about Workstaff and the features you can take advantage of to facilitate your operations.
+[**Visit our website**](https://workstaff.app/) to learn more about Workstaff and the features you can benefit from to facilitate your operations.